Hellcatlk/network-operator/docs/design.md

 ## Goals

-- Define a Kubernetes API for configuring network switches.
+- Define a Kubernetes API for configuring network device.
 - Automatically configure the network infrastructure for a host when adding it to a cluster.
 - Do network configuration when deprovisioning the hosts.
 - Design a network abstraction that can represent any of the target networking configuration, independently of the controller used.

 ## Non-Goals